National Trust Knole Kent

 Outside, visitors can wander through the tranquil gardens and deer park, which is home to a herd of over 350 wild deer.
 The gardens boast stunning views, ancient trees, and a walled garden with an impressive collection of fruit trees.

-The Brewhouse café at Knole
+The Brewhouse café at Knole, National Trust Knole Kent

 After all that exploring, visitors can enjoy a well-deserved break at the on-site café named The Brewhouse café.
 The café offers a range of hot and cold drinks and food including sandwiches, jacket potatoes, pasties and stews.
 You’ll find a plentiful supply of scones too, baked on the premises daily, and a delicious selection of cakes and biscuits.
 The cafe is housed in a former stable block and has a warm and welcoming atmosphere.

-The Parkland National Trust Knole
+The Parkland National Trust, Knole, Kent

 With more than 1,000 acres of parkland and home to a wild deer herd, Knole’s estate offers many beautiful views.
 One of the best spots to enjoy this is the café’s rooftop terrace, where you can take in the views while enjoying a leisurely lunch or simply sit and watch the deer go by with your favourite drink.